Human Life CORD JAPAN

 Remarks

-Scheduled indication Acute graft versus host disease after hematopoietic stem cell transplantation AMED
+Scheduled indication After hematopoietic stem cell transplantation

 Remarks